How many layers … Which to read?

 Starting a run this early there never was any traffic on the old blacktop farm road.
 Its crumbling edges made softer landings for his heels, and with the sunlight still edging down the slopes to the west the valley air was cool and damp.”

-Reading and following a trail brings all the layers together and, along with a knowledgeable instructor, is the most helpful learning tool.
+The same is true for the story in a track.
+Reading and following a trail brings all the layers together and makes the story so much more complete.
+Along with a knowledgeable instructor, learning the layers is a most helpful learning tool.

-Much progress can be made quickly and it’s a learning process one can spend a lifetime in … It combines all the other layers. (“Layers” … now there’s an illustration!)
+In reading trails much progress can be made quickly and it’s a learning process one can spend a lifetime in … It combines all the other layers, including sign. (“Layers” … could that even be illustrated?)